BC Energy Step Code Builder Guide overview

 Thermal Energy Demand Intensity (TEDI)Annual heating energy demand for space conditioning and ventilation air, per unit of floor area (kWh per square metre).
 Does not include domestic hot water.

-Total Energy Use Intensity (TEUI)A metric for total energy consumption of a building per unit of floor area.
-Includes HVAC, base loads, and auxiliary equipment.
+Total Energy Use Intensity (TEUI)A performance metric for the equipment and systems of Part 3 buildings.
+Total energy consumption per unit of floor area, including HVAC, base loads, and auxiliary equipment.

 Mechanical Energy Use Intensity (MEUI)A performance metric for the equipment and systems of Part 9 buildings.
 Varies with building size and whether mechanical cooling is included.
 Excludes base load energy use.